Leeches are a common hazard for passionate travellers. But would anyone actually want leeches?

 For this series of light-hearted posts, I have chosen specific themes that most serious travellers cope with, but in Passionate Travellers, I recount complete journeys of the past for you to share step by step, and find out why these travellers undertook such difficult and dangerous adventures, often risking their lives to achieve their quest.

-Passionate Travellers: Around the World on 21 Incredible Journeys in History Released on 28 April, and you can pre-order here.
+Passionate Travellers: Around the World on 21 Incredible Journeys in History is available from Book Depository here

 You can read why I wrote it and find out who the travellers are here: